 Personal CDs and IRAs

-At FB&T, we have a variety of terms and competitive rates to help your money grow and fit your needs.
+At Farmers Bank & Trust, we have a variety of terms and competitive rates to help your money grow and fit your needs.

 Certificate of Deposit (CD)